Jas-SinghFSU/hyprpanel-docs/docs/help/faq.md

 ## Does HyprPanel come with any themes?
 Yes, HyprPanel comes with themes that can be imported in the settings dialog under `Theming > General Settings` by clicking the **Import** button.
 These themes can be found in the HyprPanel directory under `themes`.

+You can also preview the themes on the [Themes Page](../configuration/themes.md).

 ## Help!
 Why are some of my icons missing or showing up as squares?
-Most icons in HyprPanel are nerd-font icons.
-Some icons such as the battery and network icons are system icons.
+Most symbols in HyprPanel are sourced from nerd-fonts.
+Some, such as the battery and network symbols, are system-based.

-If you are seeing squares instead of icons, it is likely that you do not have the required fonts installed.
-You can install the required fonts by following the nerdfont installation instructions in the [Installation Guide](../getting_started/installation.md#installing-nerdfonts).
+If you are seeing squares instead of the intended icons, it's likely that the necessary fonts are not installed.
+Follow the nerd-fonts installation instructions in the [Installation Guide](../getting_started/installation.md#installing-nerdfonts) to rectify this.

-If, however, some of your icons are outright missing, it is likely that the icon theme you are using does not have the required icons.
-To fix these missing icons you will have to install a theme that contains the required icons.
+However, if some symbols are still absent, your current system icon theme may not include them.
+To resolve this, install a theme that includes the necessary symbols.

 ## Why are my icons misaligned?
 HyprPanel relies heavily on nerd-fonts for its icons.
 If your icons are misaligned, then make sure that you have the right font installed that is needed for HyprPanel.